-Needless to say, an open and fluent coaching session doesn’t necessarily follow a clean 4 step sequence, but it is a great tool for us as new managers to hold on to and use as guidance for our conversations.
+Needless to say, an open and fluent coaching session doesn’t necessarily follow a clean 4 step sequence, but it is a great tool for us as new managers to use as guidance for our conversations.

-As you gain experience and confidence with the model, it becomes a natural flow for your 1-on-1s and you allow the conversation to move a bit back and forth throughout the structure.
+As you gain experience and confidence with the model, it becomes a natural flow for your 1-on-1s as you allow the conversation to move a bit back and forth throughout the structure.

-Similar to many sales techniques such as SPIN and Solution selling, the key to using the GROW model and to coaching in general lies in asking the right question.
-This is central, because here we are not telling people what to do — good coaching is about helping them to find their own answers by asking the right question – at the right time.
+Similar to many sales techniques, such as SPIN and solution selling, the key to using the GROW model and to coaching in general lies in asking the right question.
+This is central, because here we are not telling people what to do.
+Good coaching is about helping them find their own answers by asking the right question at the right time.

 Below you find the GROW framework, and some questions that can serve as inspiration for each step in the process.

 Coaching starts with establishing a goal.
-This enables us to focus on one specific thing to try to solve in the session, here its helpful to consider what goals can actually be:
+This enables us to focus on one specific thing to try to solve in the session.
+It’s helpful to consider what goals can actually be: